mehwaffle10/Waffle_Balance/README.md

 ### Gold
 - Gives 8 coins per hit instead of gold
 - Gold is only present in middle of map

+### Trees
+- Can only grow if there is no more than 1 other tree within 16 blocks
+- Purchaseable at the quarters for 100 coins

 # ITEMS